Alpine-DAV/ascent/src/docs/sphinx/Actions/Pipelines.rst

 ~~~~~~~~~~~~
 The streamline filter behaves similarly to the particle advection filter, but as the particles are advected, the path of the particle is is collected as a streamline that can be rendered or saved as an extract.
 The streamlines are rendered using tubes, which transform the streamline data into a 3D surface.
-Tubes are on by default but they can be diabled, though this would also diable rendering capabilities.
+Tubes are on by default but they can be disabled, though this would also disable rendering capabilities.

 .. code-block:: c++